SnipeYouBoys/shieldbandit-kk10-fins/README.md

-Simple Website Written In Plain HTML/CSS made purely to track shieldbandit's kackiest kacky 10 map completions and provide a hub for links to the twitch clips of these map completions.
+Simple Website Written In Plain HTML/CSS made to track shieldbandit's kackiest kacky 10 map finishes and provide a hub for links to the twitch clips of these finishes.